-The AAMC and faculty at participating schools collaborated to develop a behaviorally anchored rating scale (BARS) for each competency.
+The AAMC and faculty at participating schools collaborated to develop a behaviorally anchored rating scale for each competency.
 A definition of each competency was provided.
 Using this tool, faculty who supervised learners in small group settings during their first or second year of medical school provided ratings of learners' demonstration of competencies measured on the PREview exam.
 Ratings were made on a 5-point scale, with each proficiency level defined by behavioral examples.
-Thirty-nine faculty provided ratings for learners who entered in 2017, and 65 faculty provided ratings for learners who entered in 2017, and 65 faculty provided ratings, ratings were collected for research purposes only.
+Thirty-nine faculty provided ratings for learners who entered in 2017, and 65 faculty provided ratings for learners who entered in 2016.
+To mitigate the risk that faculty would not provide accurate ratings, ratings were collected for research purposes only.